BioImage-Archive/empiar-cets/README.md

     poetry install

-There are currently no further configuration steps, since there is no API for depositing objects — all CETS data and associated metadata is saved locally within the repository directory, under "local-data" (see *Output*, below), and image files are cached in the location specified in `config.py`.
+There are currently no further configuration steps besides optionally specifying a location for the file cache — this is used only for image data when generating thumbnails (see *Thumbnails*, below), and its default location is specified in `config.py`.
+It can be changed by entering an alternative location for `cache_root_dirpath` in a .env file, following the example set in the .env_template file here.
+All other CETS data and associated metadata are saved locally within the repository directory, under "local-data" (see *Output*, below).

 ## Use
 ### EMPIAR — CETS